 – Les Brown

 You can’t blame others because you didn’t fulfill your dreams.
 It’s best to take responsibility for your actions and try to change them.
 Blaming others only enforces a victim’s mindset.
 Furthermore, holding on to resentments or shameful experiences will prevent you from improving.
 So, you must let go of these events from the past.
 Free yourself from the pain because no one can hold you back but yourself.

-5. “I can’t do that, I have to do what will make my parents proud.”
+5. Example of limiting beliefs: “I can’t do that, I have to do what will make my parents proud.”

 As long as your dream is beneficial to society, your parents will eventually be proud of you.
 Even though you might not become what they wanted you to be.

 They’ll have to get over it because this is your life, not theirs.

 I know it’s your family, but that doesn’t give them the right to control you like a robot.
 You have to do what makes you happy, and no one can tell you what that is, besides you.
 So, find it, and do it for yourself.